alhussain50/alhussain50/README.md

 - **Continuous Improvement**: I believe in constant iteration, driving excellence in every aspect of software engineering. 📈

 ## Let's Connect! 🚀
 I'm all ears for exciting projects and eager to connect with fellow enthusiasts!
-Feel free to reach out to me via [LinkedIn](https://www.linkedin.com/in/md-masuk-al-hussain/) or [Twitter](https://twitter.com/MasukAlHussain).
+Feel free to reach out to me via [LinkedIn](https://www.linkedin.com/in/masukalhussain/).
 Let's innovate, collaborate, and create wonders together! 🌟

 <!--